IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 name of the nikon file you wish to use.
 This can either be in the Input directory or the absolute path to the file.

-You will also at a minimum you need to define
+You will also at a minimum need to define

 - ``GVXR.Name``
 - ``GVXR.Mesh``